cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 or wants a quick recap.

-* SMT solvers are immensely useful for program verification, but it introduces the problem of instability.
+* SMT solvers are immensely useful for program verification, but it introduces the problem of instability, where trivial changes to the input query may incur spurious verification failures.
 * Mariposa is a tool (and a methodology) to detect and quantify instability.
 * Instability is a real concern in existing SMT-based